Thumb Planes: Norris, Spiers, Kerr, Holland, Buck and Others

 George Kerr Thumb Planes

 Early thumb plane, with some chariot plane features, made by George Kerr, 36 Store St., Bedford Square, London (address c.
-1864 in Williams London Trade Directory).
+1864 in Williams Manufacturers’ Directory for England, 1864).
 Earlier in his working life, George Kerr had been a piano action rail fabricator.
 This thumb plane was included in David Russell’s, Antique Woodworking Tools, no. 1093.
 Originally, it had a tapered 1 1/8″ Buck iron, but that got switched with 1092’s Ward iron, another Kerr thumb plane.
 Kerr may have had a trading relationship with George Buck, or he could have just walked around the corner to buy the iron while work was in progress on this thumb plane.
 No. 1092 had an open toe, and that made it appear much more like a classic thumb plane.

 Kerr thumb plane, dovetailed, with open toe.
 Photo from D.Stanley Auctions September, 2013.